alaindiouly/alaindiouly/README.md

 # Alain Diouly-Osso

-Hi I'm Alain - I'll be joining a coding bootcamp in Berlin, starting Jan'2021, for 3 months.
-I enjoy breaking down abstract concepts into simpler forms, and sharing them with others, so that they can succeed.
+Hi I'm Alain - I'll be joining a coding bootcamp in Berlin early 2021, for 3 months.
+I enjoy breaking down abstract concepts into simpler forms, in order to help others succeed.

 Beginner level in Javascript and JQuery.